Major League Baseball Game of the Week: 1950s

+NBC began its own Saturday and Sunday coverage in 1957 and 1959, respectively.
+In 1960, ABC resumed Saturday telecasts; that year the "Big 3" networks aired a combined 123 games.

 1960s

 By 1965, Major League Baseball ended Game of the Week blackouts in cities with MLB clubs.
 Other cities within fifty miles of an MLB stadium got $6.5 million for exclusivity, and split the pot.

-On March 17, 1965, Jackie Robinson became the first black network broadcaster for Major League Baseball.
-According to ABC Sports producer Chuck Howard, despite Robinson having a high, stabbing voice, great presence, and sharp mind, all he lacked was time.

-In 1965, ABC provided the first-ever nationwide baseball coverage with weekly Saturday broadcasts on a regional basis.
+ABC provided the first-ever nationwide baseball coverage with weekly Saturday broadcasts on a regional basis.
 ABC paid $5.7 million for the rights to the 28 Saturday/holiday Games of the Week.
 ABC's deal covered all of the teams except the New York Yankees and Philadelphia Phillies (who had their own television deals) and called for three regionalized games on Saturdays, Independence Day, and Labor Day.
 ABC blacked out the games in the home cities of the clubs playing those games.
 Chris Schenkel, Keith Jackson, and Merle Harmon were the principal play-by-play announcers for ABC's coverage.

+Weekly Yankees games were broadcast on CBS, as the Yankees had been acquired by CBS before the 1965 season.